Complete affine manifolds with Anosov holonomy groups: Introduction

 Let $\Aff(\mathds{A}^n)$ denote the group of affine transformations of an affine space $\mathds{A}^n$ whose elements are of the form:

 for a vector $\bv \in \bR^{n}$ and $A \in \GL(n, \bR)$.
 Let $\mathcal{L}: \Aff(\mathds{A}^n) \ra \GL(n, \bR)$ denote the map sending the affine transformations to their linear parts.

 Let $\Gamma$ be an affine group acting properly and freely on $\mathds{A}^n$.
-We assume that $K(\Gamma, 1)$ is realized as a finite complex, which is a fairly mild assumption in our field.
-Let $\mathds{A}^n/\Gamma$ be a manifold with a complete Riemannian metric structure.
+We assume that the Eilenberg-Mac Lane space $K(\Gamma, 1)$ for dimension one is realized as a finite complex, which is a fairly mild assumption in our field.
+Let $\mathds{A}^n/\Gamma$ be a manifold equipped with a complete Riemannian metric structure.